December 1

 The angel Gabriel gave Daniel (and us) the interpretation – the ram was symbolic of Medo-Persia, the higher horn referring to the Persians who were stronger than the Medes.
 Their land conquest was vast.
 But Alexander the Great led the Greeks in their swift conquest of the Medo-Persian kingdom, and beyond.
 When Alexander the Great died, his kingdom was divided between his four generals.

 This prophecy was spoken in 551 B.C. – the Medo-Persians conquered the world 12 years later. the Greeks conquered the world 220 years later!
-Amazing prophecies etched in history.
+These are awesome, astounding and amazing prophecies etched in history.

 The other prophecies would be fulfilled in dual fashion.
 We read in: